jeececab/mcd-gems-server/README.md

 1. Install and setup a local MongoDB instance
 2. Install and setup a local Redis instance
 3. Clone the repo and run `npm install`
-4. Run `npm run mongodb` to start your local MongoDB instance
-5. Run `npm run dev` to start the server.
+4. Run `npm run dev` to start the server.

 ### Client